Imalent R90TS review (36,000 lumens)

 The Low Battery warning is also a little lame since you have to watch the OLED display to see whether the battery is running out of juice.
 It will show a battery icon blinking every X seconds.
 I would have preferred the flashlight blinking or a clearer indicator, maybe with a secondary colored LED or something.

-It’s not in the main mode group, but you can enter Strobe mode by a double click from Turbo!
+It’s not in the main mode group, but you can enter Strobe mode with a double click from Turbo!
 There are no other blinky modes.

 I couldn’t detect any.